Melimet/distributed-systems/README.md

 ### DHT - Data Storage Node

 Communication via sockets for forwarding client requests to the appropriate server cluster.
-Below is an example of a delete request between DHT and a data storage node
+Below is an example of a delete request between DHT and a data storage node.

 ```
 DELETE